mjgs/mjgs/README.md

 ### Hi there 👋

 I’m Mark, a freelance developer originally from the UK.
-I specialise in NodeJS web development and workflow automation.
+I specialise in NodeJS/Javascript web development and workflow automation.

-Feel free to contact me anytime about any projects you have.
+Feel free to contact me about any projects you have.

 Here are some highlights of my services and experience: